 Running your own small business is hard.
 You’re constantly pulled in a million different directions, often leading you to neglect some of the most important aspects of your business.

-Effective KPI measurement tools allow you to keep your thumb on the pulse of your business and have an understanding of where you need to improve, without having to ingratiate yourself in every aspect of your daily operations.
+Effective KPI measurement tools allow you to keep your thumb on the pulse of your business and understand where you need to improve without having to ingratiate yourself in every aspect of your daily operations.

-Most business owners know that they should be doing a better job of tracking their internal metrics.
-One of the biggest roadblocks to doing so is knowing what tools to use to make this daunting task easier.
+Most business owners know that they should do a better job tracking their internal metrics.
+One of the biggest roadblocks is knowing what tools to use to make this daunting task easier.
 The tools above are a great place to start.